15 Best Things to Do in Bryce Canyon National Park

 Distance (One Way): 5.4 miles / 8.7 km

-However, this isn’t for the same reasons as the Navajo Loop, as many visitors hike the Rim Trail without even knowing it.
+However, the Rim Trail isn’t popular for the same reasons as the Navajo Loop, as many visitors hike small parts of the Rim Trail without even knowing it, in order to connect different viewpoints or create loops with some of the trails below the rim.

 Read My Separate Post: Rim Trail